 Hot Standby Router Protocol Explained

-What is the HSRP?
+What is HSRP?

-HSRP (Hot Standby Router Protocol) is a member of the FHRP family.
+FHRP (First Hop Redundancy Protocol) protocols provide a default gateway router redundancy.
+HSRP is a member of the FHRP protocols.
 It is a Cisco proprietary protocol.
-It works only on Cisco routers.
-It allows one router to automatically takes over if another fails.
-In other words, it provides a gateway router redundancy by automatically replacing a failed gateway router with a functional gateway router.
+It operates exclusively on Cisco routers.
+It allows one router to automatically take over if another fails.
+In other words, it provides gateway-router redundancy by automatically replacing a failed gateway router with a functional one.

 Basic concepts of HSRP